cengaverrover/rover-containers/README.md

 ```

 * The `Buildspecific` script uses the already cached repositories to build docker images.
-<span style="color:orange"> This means the repositories (or the container itself) can be configured and rebuilt without the need of a network.</span>
+<span style="color:orange"> This means the repositories (or the container itself) can be configured and rebuilt without updating the repo from github.</span>
 ```bash
 cd build/
 ./Buildspecific <folder-name>